NetUn1t/Install-python-stuff/README.md

 # Install git

-go to https://gitforwindows.org/ and click install go through the installer open CMD and type "git version"
+go to https://gitforwindows.org/ and click install, go through the installer, open CMD and type "git version",
 To enable Git in VS Code on Windows:

     Go to File > Preferences